Some thoughts about counterproductive criticism

 For simplification, let us assume that there are two types of cultural environments: competitive and cooperative.
 Associate the former with the high level of individualism, the need for standing out of the crowd and a ‘winner takes it all’ approach; the latter with an unconditionally respectful, team-based, ‘society above the individual’ approach.
 However you describe it.
 See how criticism would work in theory in these two different environments or in case of people coming from these environments.

 In a competitive atmosphere, it is provided as a principle, that you should be graceful for critics, as they provide you with the opportunity to develop further.
 Sounds good so far.
 In a cooperative atmosphere, critics might be handled as interference, a kind of breach of the common sense.
 Remember, that we said: there is unconditional respect towards all the members of the given society.
-It also means, that in case criticism emerges, that may be associated with a serious incompliance, as the consequence of incompliance, otherwise the unconditional acceptance would apply.
+It also means, that in case criticism emerges, that may be associated with a serious incompliance, otherwise the unconditional acceptance would apply.
 That sounds logical, too.

 Going further on this path, we can expect criticism to be encouraging in competitive environments, fueling personal development and growth, and discouraging in cooperative ones, where uniqueness beyond an acceptable level, triggering the criticism, means punishment and may result in cutting back on the outstanding approach.

 We all tend to find or create our proper environment to be comfortable.
 Comfort might be both the personal and the professional one, meaning that – if we have the choice – we would tend to settle in environments the characteristics of which match – to a sufficient extent – the preconditions of our best performance.
 Again, both in personal and in professional sense.
 A perfectly simplified world, as our example, may become two parted then: having a competitive and a cooperative one, where people with the respective mindset would find their places.
 One big question may rise immediately: how the interactions would look like between the two parts – if any?